(EXPANDED FROM 9/6/2023)

 More ‘normal’ 1956 styling did not save Studebaker

-For 1956 the family sedans received a much more normal, boxy shape.
+For 1956 the family sedans received a much more conventional boxy shape.
 Management clearly hoped that it would lead to better sales, but the opposite occurred.
 Output fell by 33 percent.
 The only saving grace was that coupe production dropped even more — by almost 45 percent.

 It’s true that total U.S. auto production declined in 1956, but only by 12 percent.
 Hesitation to buy a Studebaker could have been accentuated by the automaker’s increasing ominous financial news.
 However, we might also consider that Studebaker lost a unique selling point when it pivoted to me-too styling.